MaciejMarkiewicz/fashion-mnist/README.md

 and dropout layers.
 Next thing to do was to augment the dataset, as described in the paper mentioned earlier.
 I used elastic distortions from [here](https://www.kaggle.com/babbler/mnist-data-augmentation-with-elastic-distortion).
 They aren't as common as affine transformations (maybe because they are not implemented in tensorflow), but work really well.
-I also used random horizontal flips.
+I also tested random horizontal flips.
 The dataset has been augmented 3 times, which gives 200,000 training images in total (the validation set wasn't augmented).
-The effect of the augmentation (and random horizontal flip I eventually didn't use) looks like this (original image is in the bottom right corner):
+The effect of the augmentation (and the flip I eventually didn't use) looks like this (original image is in the bottom right corner):

 ![Elastic distortions](images/elastic_dist.jpg)